lsst-sitcom/sitcomtn-037/index.rst

 DECam encountered the same constraints and invoked a pipeline that supports different configurations that specify various patterns of sensors to reduce.
 For example, pointing tests used just the central portion of the focal plane.
 A list of possible focal plane configurations should be created; we have already reached out to the AOS[#]_ and Science Verification[#]_ groups for suggestions.
-It is recommended that Rubin adopt a similar architecture as it is not expected that any summit-based rapid analysis image quality metrics would require the full array.
+It is recommended that Rubin adopt a similar architecture as it is not expected that any summit-based Rapid Analysis image quality metrics would require the full array.
 Especially since the camera diagnostic cluster handles the low-level health checks for all sensors, as is discussed in `Deliverable 5`_.

 The University of Washington group is now investigating the SFP performance enhancements.